HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 ## First Input Delay (FID)

-[First Input Delay](https://web.dev/fid/) (FID) measures the time from the first user interaction like a click or tap to the time at which the browser begins processing the corresponding event handlers.
+<a hreflang="en" href="https://web.dev/fid/">First Input Delay</a> (FID) measures the time from the first user interaction like a click or tap to the time at which the browser begins processing the corresponding event handlers.

 {{ figure_markup(
   image="good-fid-by-device.png",